Hebi Henan, China Travel Guide

 "我吃素,不吃肉,不吃鱼,不吃鸡蛋,不吃牛奶" (Wǒ chī sù, bù chī ròu, bù chī yú, bù chī jīdàn, bù chī niúnǎi) for strict vegetarian/vegan.

-Cross-contamination can occur, especially in smaller kitchens.
+Cross-contamination can occur, particularly in smaller kitchens.